policies & procedures

-Photographers are certified for acquisition of the imaging modality they will be using either by two senior graders at the OIRRC or by a recognized reading center.
-Reading centers recognized by the OIRRC are:
+Photographers and Devices are certified for acquisition of the imaging modality they will be using by certification officers at the OIRRC.

-A member of the senior staff at OIRRC is assigned to lead the project at the beginning of the study.
-All communications between OIRRC and sponsor and CRO are handled directly by the project manager.
+At least one member of the project management team at OIRRC will be assigned to lead the project throughout the course of the study.
+All communications between OIRRC and sponsor and/or CRO are handled directly by the project manager.

-An image acquisition and submission protocol will be prepared for the study and the specific sites that are involved in the study.
+Image acquisition and submission protocols will be tailored to the specific requirements of the study.
 This protocol contains the following information:

 - Image acquisition manuals for various imaging modalities